Tuesday, October 29, 2024

 • Obliterate Queen Juliana Park, a memorial to the 7,600 Canadian soldiers who died during the liberation of the Netherlands in World War 11.

-• Lie to us---tell us that the Sir John Carling Building cafeteria will be preserved.
+• Tell us that the Sir John Carling Building cafeteria will be preserved.
 Tell us that the 700 trees will be replaced.
-Where?
+Exactly where?

-• Place "Do not enter" and "Private Property" signs at the entrance to Maple Drive/ Carling Avenue and Prince of Wales Drive.
+• Place "Do not enter" "Private Property" and "Emergency vehicles only" signs at the entrance to Maple Drive/ Carling Avenue and Prince of Wales Drive.
+I would not be surprised if private vehicles are permanently banned on the Queen Elizabeth Driveway.

-• Do not invite King Willem-Alexander and Queen Maxima to the Tulip Festival when they were visiting Canada.
-Dutch royalty always visited the Tulip Festival---Queen Juliana and Prince Bernhard, Princess Margriet.
+• Do not invite King Willem-Alexander and Queen Maxima to the Tulip Festival when they visited Canada.
+Dutch royalty always attended the Tulip Festival---Queen Juliana and Prince Bernhard, Princess Margriet.
 I inherited photos of Queen Juliana and Prince Bernhard at Dows Lake in 1968.

 • Turn Commissioners Park into a parking lot or a condo village.